 - Schools should consider whether their WSA is culturally sensitive, age-appropriate and accessible to all pupils.

 “Staff in our schools listen to our views on mental health.”

-An ethos and environment that promotes mental health as everyone’s business.
+- An ethos and environment that promotes respect, values diversity, and makes mental health everyone’s business.

 “Mental health is everyone’s business in my school.”

 - Being resilient is having the ability to bounce back from adversity.
 It is a necessary skill for coping with life’s inevitable obstacles and one of the key ingredients to success.